In the City of Albany, there are less younger workers (15 to 44 years) than older workers (45 year and over) working in All industries.

 Please refer to specific data notes for more information

-Analysis of the age structure of the workforce in the City of Albany in 2016 compared to Accommodation and Food Services shows that there was a lower proportion of people in the younger age groups (15 to 44 years) and a higher proportion of people in the older age groups (45 years and over).
+Analysis of the age structure of the workforce in the City of Albany in 2016 compared to Administrative and Support Services shows that there was a higher proportion of people in the younger age groups (15 to 44 years) and a lower proportion of people in the older age groups (45 years and over).

-Overall, 49.7% of the workforce was aged under 45 years, compared to 68.5% for Accommodation and Food Services.
-50.3% were aged 45 years and over, compared to 31.5% for Accommodation and Food Services.
+Overall, 49.7% of the workforce was aged under 45 years, compared to 43.8% for Administrative and Support Services.
+50.3% were aged 45 years and over, compared to 56.3% for Administrative and Support Services.

-The major differences between the age structure of the workforce in the City of Albany and the Accommodation and Food Services workforce were:
+The major differences between the age structure of the workforce in the City of Albany and the Administrative and Support Services workforce were:

 The largest changes in the age structure of the workforce in the City of Albany between 2011 and 2016 were: